jtsshieh/PersistentStorage/docs/articles/noncachedqueries.md

 # Queries

 Queries allow you to access and update data from an object without a cache.
+Implementations may specify custom queries if they desire.
+Therefore, it may be necesary to consult the documentation of your Storage Method implementation if it uses a custom query.
+The documentation below represents the `QueryParser` class that comes with Garamia.PersistentStorage.

 ## Structure